ivangfr/okta-springboot/README.md

 ### Docker image

-To remove the Docker images created by this project, go to terminal and run the following command
+To remove the Docker images created by this project, go to terminal and, inside `okta-springboot` root folder, run the following script
 ```
-docker rmi ivanfranchin/simple-service:1.0.0
+./remove-docker-images.sh
 ```

 ### Okta Configuration